 Run the new cable to the new location making sure to leave enough slack to comfortably wire the new outlet.

 Step 4 - Secure the Faceplate Over the Existing Outlet

 The existing outlet will need a new faceplate to accommodate the new wiring.
 An outlet extension kit should contain most of the pieces for the faceplate; otherwise, you might need to purchase one separately.
 Make sure it can properly be screwed into the wall while at the same time allowing for the new wiring to lead out of it.

 The new electrical outlet will not be inside the wall.
 Instead, it will be attached to the outside.
 Affix an exterior metal plate to the wall with screws.
 To this you will attach the exterior wire box, but before you do, run the three wires-in-one into the new wire box, connecting them in the same order as before: white to silver, black to gold, and copper to green.

 Step 6 - Affix the New Outlet and Faceplate

 Once the new outlet is wired, secure it inside the already-secured wire box, carefully tucking the new wiring inside.
-Attach the faceplate to the new wire box; then, using tacks or large staples, fasten the extension wire to the wall or baseboard, making sure it cannot be easily tugged free.
+Attach the faceplate to the new wire box; then, using tacks or large staples, or preferably screwed in plastic clamps, fasten the extension wire to the wall or baseboard, making sure it cannot be easily tugged free.

 As long as you are satisfied with having an extended outlet outside of the wall, this is an easy method to install one.
 Your other option is to tear into the wall and extend the outlet through the studs to create another in-wall outlet.